andriyko/sublime-robot-framework-assistant/README.md

 ### Alternative installation methods

 Otherwise, open Sublime Text and click `Preferences -> Browse Packages` to open the packages directory.
-Then create a directory named **RobotFrameworkAssistant** containing the contents of this repository.
+Then create a directory named **Robot Framework Assistant** containing the contents of this repository.

 #### From github